 The most militaristic of Alexander McQueen’s otherwise dandyish AW17 collection with its slim, double-breasted construction, this field coat still has some of the great Oscar Wilde about it.
 Rather than the jacquard weaves that define the rest of the collection though, here flannel jacket is more neutral and accessible, with a detachable fur collar adding a comfortingly luxurious finishing touch.

-Kurt and Curwen Slim Fit Overcoat (£995)
+Kent and Curwen Slim Fit Overcoat (£995)

-Classic, refined and a necessity for any men’s wardrobe, Kurt and Curwen’s overcoat is as minimal as it is smart.
+Classic, refined and a necessity for any men’s wardrobe, Kent and Curwen’s overcoat is as minimal as it is smart.
 With its slim fit your silhouette won’t be lost in all your winter layers and thanks to a few military touches – tie fabric under the lapel and naval buttons – there’s a touch of regimental swagger to this otherwise staple piece.

 Paul Smith Men’s Dark Navy ‘A Coat To Travel In’ Wool Peacoat (£750)